jhellier/gauge/README.md

 # gauge

 Work In Progress.
 This is a Vue.js supported gauge which will allow any range and any set of values.
 The gauge is a D3.js implementation.
 It is responsive, enabling it to be used in any size area.
+The gauge icon is a standard font awesome icon where you pass the icon name as an attribute.
+Ex. gauge_icon="fa-facebook" for the facebook icon.

 * Actions Supported
   * Click on the icon toggles display of data